Visitation at Cold Springs Corrections Unit, Va.

 Quick Facts

-• All visitors (adults and minors) must submit an online visitor application through the DOC public website for Central Visitation Unit approval before visiting.
+• All visitors, including minors, must submit an online visitor application to the Central Visitation Unit before visiting.

-• Application processing usually takes about 45 days for Virginia residents and about 90 days for out‑of‑state applicants.
+• Application processing usually takes about 45 days for Virginia residents and about 90 days for out-of-state residents.

-• Approved visitor applications expire after three years and must be renewed in advance (45 days for in‑state, 90 days for out‑of‑state) to avoid interruption.
+• Approved visitor applications expire three years after approval and should be renewed 45 days (in-state) or 90 days (out-of-state) before expiration.

 Common Questions

-What ID and clothing do I need to bring for a visit at Cold Springs Corrections Unit?
+How do I apply for visitation at Cold Springs Corrections Unit?

-Contact the facility ahead of time to request reasonable accommodations (including approval for a service animal).
-If you can’t pass electronic scanners due to pregnancy or a medical condition, be ready to provide medical documentation so an alternate search procedure can be arranged.
+Cold Springs provides reasonable accommodations for disabled visitors and service animals with advance notice.
+If you can't pass through electronic scanners due to pregnancy or a medical condition, bring medical documentation to request alternate screening.

 Other Guides for Cold Springs Corrections Unit, Va